Obad94/aws-ec2-quorumstop/docs/CONFIGURATION.md

 2. EC2 server (`server/`):
    - `vote_shutdown.sh` (loads dynamic `~/.quorumstop/team.map` if present; fallbacks inside are only a safety net)

+## ⚙️ Fast Path (Recommended)
+Run `tools\setup-wizard.bat` to create or update `scripts\config.bat` interactively.
+The wizard will prompt for:
+- EC2 Instance ID & AWS region
+- SSH key (.pem) path & server user
+- Vote script remote path (defaults sensible)
+- Team size, each teammate's IP & name
+- Your identity (auto-suggest from roster entries)

+Re-run the wizard anytime to add/remove teammates or change values; existing entries are shown and only replaced if you confirm edits.
+Manual editing of `config.bat` should be reserved for advanced tweaks (e.g., integrating with a corporate VPN IP allocation script) or automated CI generation.

+Shortcut: If you supply environment variables (documented in the wizard help) you can drive it non-interactively for scripted onboarding.

+If a teammate changes ISP (new IP), just re-run the wizard (or manually edit the single `DEVn_IP` line) then continue normal usage.

+Proceed directly to the [Usage Guide](USAGE.md) after the wizard; you can revisit deeper details in the sections below when needed.

 ## 💻 Client Configuration (`scripts/config.bat`)

 Minimum required variables (example):